voschezang/coding-handbook/goals-planning-strategy.md

     - Make sure this metric is consistent with your definition of success.
 - Outcome or narrative: what the ideal state would look like.
 A vision.

-Based on this high-level goal, you can define *inputs* or metrics to track progress.
+Based on this high-level goal, you can start to trace back which steps are necessary to reach it.
+In addition, you can setup *inputs* or metrics to track progress.

 **(3) Planning**